Phil-Welsh/Project_Zero/README.md

 This game is Phil Welsh's first project for his Fall 2021 Software Engineering Immersive program with General Assembly.
 Players help a snail across a dangerous landscape in the hopes of reaching a large stockpile of food.

+## Wireframes

+Wireframe images are in the wireframes folder in this repo.

 ## User stories:

 - Player starts at a page where they name their snail.